 The challenge

 Every prioritisation technique makes a different trade-off.
 RICE rewards data.
 WSJF optimises flow.
 MoSCoW aligns stakeholders.
 MaxDiff removes bias.
+Buy a Feature reveals what people really value.
 Picking the wrong one wastes time; picking none leaves priorities to whoever shouts loudest.
 This page gives you the clarity to choose — and the tools to act.

 Decision guide